lia-troy/appliedintheory/content/article/convergence.md

 we have $|f \circ f \circ \dots \circ f(x) - f \circ f \circ \dots \circ f(y)| \lt \varepsilon$.*
 Recall that $f \circ f(x) = f(f(x))$.

-Let's look at our five systems, and which ones converge from an engineering perspective:
+Let's look at our four systems, and which ones converge from an engineering perspective:
-1. $f = \frac {1} {x}$:
-   For $x \lt 1$, the system does not converge.
-   But... for $x \gt 1$, the system definitely converges.
-   Given enough iterations, all points approach 0, which definitely means the outputs get closer to each other over time.
-2. $f(x) = x$: Definitely converges.
+1. $f(x) = x$: Definitely converges.
    Two points that start off close together stay close together because ... well ... they just don't move.
-3. $f(p) = 3.95 \cdot p \cdot (1 - p)$: Here it really matters what the possible inputs are.
+2. $f(p) = 3.95 \cdot p \cdot (1 - p)$: Here it really matters what the possible inputs are.
    If we know for a fact that we only put 0 or 1 as an input, then sure, it converges.
    But, if we are choosing input from around 0.3, as we know, the system is chaotic.
-4. Phone charging: Converges!
+3. Phone charging: Converges!
    Eventually all points end up at 100\% anyway, and points stay close together over time.
-5. Earning interest: Here is where we REALLY care about $N$.
+4. Earning interest: Here is where we REALLY care about $N$.
    Normally, the same input doesn't earn interest for millions of iterations.
    Moreover, there are usually upper bounds on the inputs.
    Even though earning interest is exponential, if you know you won't have more than a couple thousand iterations,